Chaudhary Charan Singh International Airport: History

 The airport was constructed in 1986 to facilitate service to corporate and government officials.
-With an increasing number of passengers, AAI decided to upgrade and expand the airport in 1996, owing to an increased number of passengers and the introduction of private operators in the sector.

-On 17 July 2008, the Government of India officially renamed Amausi Airport to Chaudhary Charan Singh International Airport.
+With an increasing number of passengers, demand, traffic and airlines, the Airports Authority of India (AAI) decided to upgrade and expand the airport in 1996.
+On 17 July 2008, the Government of India officially renamed the airport to Chaudhary Charan Singh International Airport, after Chaudhary Charan Singh, the fifth Prime Minister of India.